ContractParser.ai

 Weaknesses: much more expensive than pure parsers.
 If you only need extraction, you're paying for features you won't use.
 Implementation overhead is real.
 Not a good fit for one-time batch jobs.

-Pricing: starts at $499/month (5 users) for the Horizon platform.
+Pricing: starts at $499/month (5 users, billed annually) for the Essentials plan; Horizon is now Concord's default platform.

 8. Kira (Litera)